iroy2000/react-reflux-boilerplate-with-webpack/README.md

 ### Commands

-There are two ways of starting and building, but they are pointing to the same scripts at the end :)
+There are two ways of starting and building, but the Gulp way has more tasks defined :)

 You need to run the following command in the project root, where is the same directoy as package.json